What is an Estradiol Levels Chart?

-Estradiol is the most common form of estrogen in females and has a wide range of essential roles in growth, development of secondary sex characteristics, and maintenance of pregnancy.
+Estradiol, a hormone released from the adrenal glands and ovaries, is the most common type of estrogen in females and is a primary female sex hormone.
+It is vital for various stages of sexual development and reproductive health.
+More specifically, it plays a wide range of essential roles in the growth and development of secondary sex characteristics and the maintenance of pregnancy.

 Our Estradiol Levels Chart is a graphical resource that illustrates the typical cyclic fluctuations in serum estradiol levels (in pg/mL) throughout one uterine cycle.
 These fluctuations will look different depending on whether an individual is pre-pubescent, pre-menopausal, pregnant, or post-menopausal.
 As such, there can be a wide range of normal values of estradiol levels depending on cycle timing or life stage.

-An estradiol blood test result is generally given as a single concentration presented with the normal reference range of estrogen in the population.
-Rather than providing this data as numbers and ranges, this Estradiol Levels Chart plots the average estradiol values in the population over 28 days and the normal range for post-pubescent, pre-menopausal females.
+An estradiol blood test result is generally given as a single concentration presented with the normal reference range of estrogen levels in the population.
+Rather than providing this data as numbers and ranges, this Estradiol Levels Chart plots the average estradiol values in the population over 28 days and the normal range females, regardless of their cycle timing or life stage.

 This handy resource condenses much information on estradiol levels into a single visual chart that can serve as a tremendous educational resource or supplementary tool alongside estradiol blood test results.